 A waterproof jacket – This is an absolute must!
 Take a thin, lightweight waterproof with a hood.
 In these photos I’m wearing a North Face jacket.

-Waterproof trousers – I know they’re ugly but you’ll thank me when it starts raining.
-I prefer the waterproof trousers you wear on top of your leggings or shorts so you can slip them on and off if you need them.
+Waterproof trousers – I prefer the waterproof trousers you wear on top of your leggings or shorts so you can slip them on and off if you need them.

-Hat and gloves – Any hat and gloves will do unless you’re walking in the winter when I’d recommend wearing ski gloves
+Hat and gloves – Any hat and gloves will do unless you’re walking in the winter when I’d recommend wearing ski gloves.
+Take a winter hat if it’s cold and a cap if it’s warm.

 - About 1 litre of water